akostrik/stage_telegram_python/README.md

 - The time where a message is considered as recent (in hours)

 ### Technical details
-#### General details, the data, computation, etc
+#### Computation details
 _Similarity measure of two channels (channel1, channel2)_ = the numbre of their similar affirmations  - the number of their opposite affirmations

 _The trust coefficient of a channel_ is a number in the interval [0 … 100]

-The appication does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels
+The application does O(N) OpenAI requests and O(N*K) MongoDB requests, where N is the total numbre of messages, K is the nuber of followed channels

-Output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)

 #### Python details
 The server 1 is written in Python, because: